prem-savla/DataDome/README.md

-# DataDo.me: AI Data Quality Enhancer
+# DataDome: AI Data Quality Enhancer

 ### Yantra VIT Central Hackathon '25 Finalist and Domain Best Project

-> What LLM is to chatbots, DataDo.me is to datasets
+> What LLM is to chatbots, DataDome is to datasets

 ![banner](https://github.com/user-attachments/assets/fa8a5e6b-6377-42bb-a12a-0649c249ff82)

-DataDo.me is an automated, end-to-end modular solution that makes the data cleaning and pre-processing tasks for your AI/ML applications a cakewalk.
+DataDome is an automated, end-to-end modular solution that makes the data cleaning and pre-processing tasks for your AI/ML applications a cakewalk.

 It implements hypertuned algorithms to detect and resolve duplicates, missing values, outliers, and type inconsistencies.
 It goes a step further and scales the data, encodes categorical values, and, even augments sparse or uniform datasets with distribution-aware synthetic samples, if needed.